qx57/clean-arc-example-java/localization/english.md

-# An example of the implementation of a clean architecture in autotests on Kotlin
+# An example of the implementation of a clean architecture in autotests on Java